-Curbside leaf pickup begins on Monday, October 31, starting with the west side of the City.
+Curbside leaf pickup begins on Monday, October 30, starting with the west side of the City.
 Leaf pickup will alternate weekly between the west and east sides.
 Cambridge (east) and Woodward Heights will be picked up each week due to the large volume of leaves and traffic on those streets.
-Please note that we are adding an additional pickup on the west side the week of October 31 due to the number of leaves that have already fallen.

 If all leaves are picked up from one side of the City early in the week, Brilar may move on and pick up some leaves from the other side of the City.
 Don’t worry if this happens, Brilar will be back the following week as scheduled.

 Leaves can be placed in the street the weekend before your street will be picked up.
 Please do not store leaves in the street before then.
 For example, east side residents can start placing leaves in the street the weekend of November 4-5.
 Leaves should be kept in your yard until it is time for your side of the City to be picked up.

 Fall weather is unpredictable and almost always interrupts our schedule.
 Updates will be posted here, in this notice, if schedule adjustments are necessary.

 No. As we get into December the risk of significant snowfall greatly increases.
 If leaves are still out on the street and it snows, we may not be able to pick up the leaves and will have to plow them back onto the lawn creating a mess.
 Based on experience from past years we will not extend the leaf pickup schedule.
 You can place leaves in yard waste bags for compost pickup on trash days until December 11.

 Week of October 30: West Side + Woodward Heights

 Week of November 6: East Side + Cambridge East

 Week of November 13: West Side + Woodward Heights